Angeline Abela, ACP, BHSc-P(Hons.), MA – Fellow

 Dr. Gina Agarwal is a Professor in the Department of Family Medicine at McMaster University.
 She joined the department in 2000 after training and working in England.
 Gina is the Principal Investigator of the McMaster Community Paramedicine Research Team and a practicing family physician at the McMaster Family Practice (MFP).
 Her research focuses on improving health systems for vulnerable populations.
 Gina is committed to ensuring adequate care is provided at the right time and place to those most in need.
 Her most recent research with the Community Paramedicine at Clinic (CP@Clinic) involves paramedics holding drop-in sessions at select subsidized housing buildings with high numbers of 911 calls.
 The results of a pilot study showed that the program significantly lowered the number of ambulance calls, improved quality of life, and lowered systolic blood pressure among older adults in subsidized housing.
 Gina is also involved in training family medicine residents and supervising undergraduate, masters and doctoral students

-Amir Allana is a Primary Care Paramedic at Toronto Paramedic Services and pursuing an MSc in Health Services Research at the Institute of Health Policy, Management, and Evaluation, University of Toronto.
-His graduate research is based at the Upstream Lab, MAP Centre for Urban Health Solutions, St. Michael’s Hospital.
+Amir Allana is Manager of Patient Care Delivery in Interior BC with BCEHS.
+Amir holds an MSc in Health Services Research from the Institute of Health Policy, Management, and Evaluation, University of Toronto.
+His graduate research was based at the Upstream Lab, MAP Centre for Urban Health Solutions, St. Michael’s Hospital.
 His research interests relate to how paramedics interact with community-based health and social service organizations, and what role paramedics (can) play in integrated care.
 This includes risk assessment tools and decision-making around paramedic-initiated referrals to non-hospital services, treatment on-scene, and transport to alternate destinations.
-Amir has a special interest in interventions that address the social determinants of health in underserved populations: people living in poverty, with chronic mental health conditions and addiction, and socially-isolated seniors.
+Amir has a special interest in interventions that address the social determinants of health in under-served populations: people living in poverty, with chronic mental health conditions and addiction, and socially-isolated seniors.
 Prior to being a paramedic, Amir was an engineer and public planner – but we don’t talk about that.
-He can be reached at a.allana(at)utoronto.ca.
 Follow him on Twitter @amirallana.

 Dr. Ron Bowles, BEd, MET, PhD – Scientist

-Dr. Ron Bowles is Director, Academic Affairs, Office of the Vice President Academic at Justice Institute of British Columbia.
+Dr. Ron Bowles is Dean of the Office of Applied Research & Graduate Studies at Justice Institute of British Columbia.
 Ron has a PhD in Curriculum Studies (UBC), a Masters of Educational Technology (UBC), and B. Ed.
 (Adult Education).
 His educational research has explored active and experiential learning, as well as technology-supported distributed learning; his doctoral work focused on high fidelity simulation and the development of clinical judgment in paramedic students.
 Ron continues to teach and develop curriculum for paramedics nationally and internationally.
 He conducts, publishes, and presents on research in diverse areas including professionalization of paramedicine, developing conceptual models and minimum data sets for mass gathering medicine, building community resilience, and emergency management.
 He is involved in several national-level organizations and initiatives to advance the profession of paramedicine.